Inishowen Independent

 The Inishowen Independent is a local print and digital newspaper for Inishowen, County Donegal, Ireland.
+It has offices at 66 Millbrae in Buncrana.

-Launched in March 2007, the newspaper is printed every Tuesday.
-It publishes news, features, sports reports and event coverage for the Inishowen peninsula.
+Launched in March 2007, it is one of several regional newspapers in the area.
+The newspaper's print edition is published every Tuesday.

-The 48-page newspaper is owned locally and produced by journalists living in Inishowen.
-It's public office is at 66 Millbrae, Buncrana, the largest town in Inishowen.
+The 48-page newspaper is owned locally and produced by journalists living in Inishowen..
+Its output includes news, features, sports reports and event coverage for the Inishowen peninsula.

 The newspaper has campaigned on local issues such as the mica crisis facing householders on the peninsula, politics, and environmental issues.
-It also publishes features on local entertainment, tourism and farming.